filecoin-project/lotus-docs/content/en/tutorials/lotus/build-with-lotus-api.md

 Let's dive in!

 1. Start by generating an admin auth token.
-This is required to import data into the Lotus node:
+This is required to import data into the Lotus node.
+This will output your auth token.
+Make a note of this, we'll be using it later.

     ```shell with-output
     lotus auth create-token --perm admin
     ```

-    This will output your auth token.
-Make a note of this, we'll be using it later.

     ```shell
     eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9......n7ugba1aJECuZXkMgJxHUH08MKTENQ-hAtsosDu-HXg